Found a cat/kittens

 - If you cannot find the mama cat, read through this information about how to care for newborn kittens and neonatal kitten care.

 - If you wish to socialize and care for the kittens yourself, please consider this information from Alley Cat Allies about what it takes to care for very young and/or feral kittens.
 You may also find these Orphaned Kitten Care: How-To Videos helpful.

-These online resources are to assist pet owners and animal caregivers.
 The contents of external websites are beyond CAT’s control.
 CAT accepts listings to these web pages complementary to its mission statement and reserves the right to refuse or remove any listings that are not in line with CAT’s mission.